Exit Time Analysis for Approximations of Gradient Descent Trajectories Around Saddle Points: Numerical results

 \section{Numerical results}

-To support the theoretical framework developed in this work and showcase the effectiveness of gradient trajectories with large initial unstable projections in escaping from strict saddle neighborhoods, we evaluate the performance of the gradient descent method on the phase retrieval problem (\cite{candes2015phase}).
+To support the theoretical framework developed in this work and showcase the effectiveness of gradient trajectories with large initial unstable projections in escaping from strict saddle neighborhoods, we evaluate the performance of the gradient descent method on the phase retrieval problem \cite{candes2015phase}.
 Briefly, the phase retrieval problem formulation is given by

-where the $y_j$'s are known observations and the $\a_j$'s are independent and identically distributed (i.i.d.) random vectors whose entries are generated from a normal distribution .
+where the $y_j$'s are known observations and the $\a_j$'s are independent and identically distributed (i.i.d.) random vectors whose entries are generated from a normal distribution.
+Note that the variable '$m$' here in \eqref{phaseretrieval} should not be confused with the number of eigenvalue groups '$m$' defined in proposition \ref{eigenprop}.
 The formulation in \eqref{phaseretrieval} is the least-squares problem reformulation for the Short-Time Fourier Transform (STFT) of the actual phase retrieval problem (see \cite{jaganathan2016stft}).
 Moreover, the above least-squares reformulation of the original phase retrieval problem can also be found in recent works like \cite{ma2020implicit}, which highlight the efficacy of simple gradient descent method on structured non-convex functions.
-Clearly, the function in \eqref{phaseretrieval} satisfies all the required assumptions stated in this work.
+Clearly, the function in \eqref{phaseretrieval} satisfies Assumption \textbf{A1} and also Assumptions \textbf{A2} and \textbf{A3} locally in every compact set.\looseness=-1